mongodb/mongo-c-driver/src/libmongoc/doc/application-performance-monitoring.rst

      heartbeat succeeded: 3
      heartbeat failed: 0

-The driver discovers the third member, "localhost:27019", and adds it to the topology.
+The driver connects to the mongods on ports 27017 and 27018, which were specified in the URI, and determines which is primary.
+It also discovers the third member, "localhost:27019", and adds it to the topology.

 .. only:: html